Rino Fisichella: Pontifical Academy of Life

-On 17 June 2008, he was given the title of archbishop and named president of the Pontifical Academy for Life.
+On 17 June 2008, he was named president of the Pontifical Academy for Life and given the title of archbishop.

 In December 2008, he wrote to the members of Luxembourg's legislature, which was considering legislation to legalize euthanasia and assisted suicide, saying a Catholic legislator has "the clear obligation to oppose any legislation that is an attack on human life" and that Catholic voters could not vote in good conscience for a legislator who voted for such a law.
 Prime Minister Jean-Claude Juncker criticized him for interfering.

 On 24 January 2009, he urged US President Barack Obama to listen to all voices in America without "the arrogance of those who, being in power, believe they can decide of life and death."
 When Obama ended the ban on U.S. funding of organizations that discuss and perform abortion in the developing world, he said: "Among the many good things that he could have done, Barack Obama instead has chosen the worst.
 If this is one of the first acts of President Obama, with all due respect, it seems to me that the path toward disappointment has been very short."

 In a case that attracted international attention in 2009, when Brazilian Archbishop Jose Cardoso Sobrinho said that an abortion performed on a nine-year-old girl pregnant with twins, reportedly fathered by her stepfather, had resulted in excommunication for the mother who arranged for the abortion and the doctors who carried it out, Fisichella defended the doctors in a statement addressed to the girl: "There are others who deserve excommunication and our forgiveness, not those who permitted you to live and who will help you to regain hope and faith."
 He wrote: "Her life was in serious danger because of the pregnancy in progress.
 How to act in these cases?
 An arduous decision for the physician and for the moral law itself.
 The conscience of the physician finds itself alone when forced to decide the best thing to do.
 A choice like that of having to save a life, knowing that one puts a second at serious risk, never comes easily."
 L'Osservatore Romano published Fisichella's essay critical of Sobrinho on its front page.
 Several members of the academy wrote a letter protesting Fisichella's intervention in the case.
 In July, L'Osservatore Romano published a document issued by the Congregation for the Doctrine of the Faith called "Clarification on procured abortion", which declared that church teaching on abortion had not changed and will not change.